a-p-jo/XOTP/README.md

 ### Conditions for Security :

 - True randomness is critical .
-On a UNIX-like system (Linux, macOS, BSD...) , this program uses /dev/urandom to generate the pad , which is adequate.
-On Windows, it uses rand_s() , which is proprietary and hence not verifiably adequate beyond Microsoft's strong guarantee of cryptographically secure randomness.
-On a system that is neither , XOTP defaults to the C standard library's rand() seeded with current time.
-This is not very secure at all, and hence it is recommended that pads are generated alternatively : XOTP  can use any file you tell it to as a pad , provided it is at least as large as the file you wish to encrypt.
-Hence, you may always use another program to generate truly random numbers into a file if your setup does not allow high quality randomness or you do not wish to rely on the mechanisms XOTP uses to generate its pads.
-If you do so, do not reuse the pad.
+On a UNIX-like system (Linux, macOS, BSD...) , this program uses `/dev/urandom` to generate the pad , which is adequate, and although `/dev/random` is arguable *more* "truly random", `/dev/urandom` is not *bad*.
+On Windows, it uses `rand_s()` , which is proprietary and hence not verifiably adequate beyond Microsoft's strong guarantee of cryptographically secure randomness.
+On a system that is neither , XOTP defaults to the C standard library's `rand()` seeded with current time `time(NULL)`.

+This is not the most secure arrangement, but it does cover portability as well as convineance.
+You can ***always*** generate and your own pads (say with `dd` and `/dev/random`) and use them if you wish : XOTP  can use any file you tell it to as a pad , provided it is at least as large as the file you wish to encrypt.
+Do not reuse the pad.

 - Security of keys in transit is critical.
 The keys are exactly as large as the file they encrypt, and this means you will have to be able to share twice the amount of data as the size of the file.
-If this can be securely transferred, good.
-But do not use it if that is not possible; it is no different from leaving a key in a physical lock.
-If the key sizes are a problem, use different encryption.
+If this can be securely transferred, brilliant.
+But do not use it if that is not possible; it is no different from leaving the key in the physical lock when leaving the house; use different encryption.

--  Enough available (Thrice the size of the file) RAM and Disk space is necessary.
+-  Enough available (3x size of file) RAM and Disk space is necessary to encrypt and decrypt.

-Given that the randomness and the security in transport of the key is proper, there is nothing to worry about.
-These may not be easy to perfect, however they can be brought to acceptable levels easily.

 ### How it Works
-An simplification of the tasks carried out by XOPT is :
+A simplification of the tasks carried out by XOPT is :

 1. XOPT determines the size of the file in bytes given to encrypt, by calling `ftell()` after moving to the end of the file.

-2. The entire file is buffered in memory in an array of bytes (unint8_t).
+2. The entire file is buffered in memory in an array of bytes (`unint8_t`).
 This type of array allows access to each byte and buffering makes it much faster than querying from disk byte-by-byte.

 3. Then, depending on whether encryption or decryption is required, a global variable is assigned a corresponding value.

 4. If encrypting and a keyfile is given, it is buffered to memory.
-Otherwise a key buffer as big as the file composed of random bytes is generated and saved to a file with the given file's filename + a suffix , by default ".key".
-This generation is performed using /dev/urandom in UNIX-like systems , rand_s() in Windows and stdlib's srand() and rand() in any other platform.
+Otherwise a key buffer as big as the file composed of random bytes is generated and saved to a file with the given file's filename + a suffix , by default `".key"`.
+This generation is performed using `/dev/urandom` in UNIX-like systems , `rand_s()` in Windows and `stdlib`'s `srand()` and `rand()` in any other platform.
 If decrypting, the keyfile is necessary and is likewise buffered.

 5. Another buffer is generated consisting of the XOR of all the bytes from the file and the key buffers.
-This buffer is saved either with the suffix ".otp"  added to the original filename (if encrypting) or with the last 4 characters of the filename removed (if decrypting).
+This buffer is saved either with the suffix `".otp"` added to the original filename (if encrypting) or with the last 4 characters of the filename removed (if decrypting).
 This is thus either the ciphertext or the plaintext !

-There is complexity , but those are merely details of implementation, such as memory-management , error-checking, file-stream management, etc. The core idea and functionality really is this simple, because such is the One Time Pad cipher !
+There is complexity , but those are merely details of implementation, such as memory-management , error-checking, file-stream management, etc. The core idea and functionality really is this simple and the code is > 400 lines, because such is simplicity the One Time Pad cipher !